-We typically perform our liposuction procedures in the operating at the Lawrence Surgery Center or Lawrence Memorial Hospital.
+We typically perform our liposuction procedures in the operating at the Lawrence Surgery Center.
 In addition, we also perform more limited liposuction procedures in our office under local anesthesia.
 Prior to surgery we mark the areas to be treated and confirm this with you.
 In the operating room or procedure room, small incisions are made in the skin in discreet areas to allow us to infiltrate our tumescent solution and perform the removal of fat.
 The suctioning is then performed using thin metal cannulas, usually 3-4 mm in diameter.
 The total amount of fat removed varies greatly from patient to patient.

 The procedure varies in length depending on the extent and number of areas to be treated but typically lasts 1-2 hours.
 After the procedure we will place you in a compressive garment to provide pressure to the areas treated which helps minimize pain, swelling, and bruising.
 It also helps shape and contour the newly suctioned areas.
 Pain is typically mild to moderate and controlled with oral pain medication.

-Most patients are on their stronger pain medications for 1-3 days after the procedure, and then transition to non-narcotic medications.
+Most patients are on their stronger pain medications for 1-2 days after the procedure, and then transition to over the counter medications.
 We will keep you in a compressive garment for at least a week and sometimes longer, especially if extensive liposuction is performed.
 The time before you can return to work and everyday activities varies from patient to patient, but ranges from a few days to about 1 week.
 We have patients refrain from strenuous work and exercise, especially those involving the treated areas, for 1 week and then gradually return to their exercise routine.
 Swelling and bruising are typically present, especially in the first week.
 Significant improvement is typical right after surgery but the final result may not be apparent until up to 2 months after surgery when all the swelling has subsided.

 Touch up procedures